dannywade/dnac-sidekick/README.md

   --help  Show this message and exit.

 Commands:
-  command-runner  Retrieve all devices from DNAC inventory get             Action for read-only tasks and gathering information. login           Use username and password to authenticate to DNAC.
+  command-runner  Run 'show' commands on network devices in DNAC. get             Action for read-only tasks and gathering information. login           Use username and password to authenticate to DNAC.
 ```